tiwariav/eslint-config/README.md

 - eslint-plugin-sonarjs
 - eslint-plugin-storybook

+## Plugins with known issues

+- eslint-plugin-etc
+The plugin is quite old and doesn't work with latest eslint

+- eslint-plugin-import
+The plugin does not work with flat config.
+Also utility of the plugin to be tested.

 ## Flat config

 The file `flatConfig.cjs` is a commonjs module because of an issue with vscode-eslint